scuzzydude/asimov/asimov.md

 You form up with other Scoot in your community, and you establish social protocol.
 Trading scoot becomes a trade in the appreciation of songs.
 A musician just starting out, it'd be understandable if he'd trade scoot with anybody that'll trade.
 Each scene will develop customs of decorum.
 You get serious about your craft, you only trade scoot with other musicians using TPH, but you'll let people bid your scoot with PPH.
 Somebody makes a big offer, you take a bite.
 You get enough bites and you get a real market value.

 It may become like a tip.
 Somebody likes your song, they make an offer on your scoot, loose change in the genius wallet, a few isaacs or a scoot of some other singer the musician should check out.
-It's sort of like an open guitar case on the sidewalk, tossing something -- anything -- even if it's a scoot to your favorite tune -- shows your appreciation, somebody lays down a quarter, somebody throws down a Grant, it's all good.
+It's sort of like an open guitar case on the sidewalk, tossing something -- anything -- even if it's a scoot for your favorite tune -- shows your appreciation, somebody lays down a quarter, somebody throws down a Grant, it's all good.
 When somebody with some actual credibility throws down, things change.
 Beyoncé lays down a full asimov on you, it would be disrespectful to the queen for somebody to offer less.
 Eventually, you set a low bid and your tunes get real play.

 Once that happens, then we have Drumland.
 A place for musicians to live and jam.
 You create Drumland as a Scoot, and it stakes drummers that have established some value.
 You're smart, you see that live human drummers are a vanishing commodity, you become the genius economy version of a slumlord.
 Drummers won't mind.
 You'll be filthy and groovy, at least until the Bonzo droids take over.